 Once in the bathroom together, Riggs and a crouching Leo make amends, recalling their times together with Roger while vowing to never fall out again.
 The two of them them count to three and take their death-defying leap, failing to realise there’s no bath and crashing headlong into the wall.
 As the two of them lie there staring at each other, Riggs’ retirement watch bleeps for a second time.

 Moment of Catharsis

-It’s the final scene, and Lorna and Pratt pull up in his Mercedes while they go and grab a coffee at Starbucks.
+It’s the final scene, and Lorna and Pratt pull up in his Mercedes and go and grab a coffee at Starbucks.
 But what’s this?
 The two of them park in a manner in which an inch of their back tire has encroached on a No Parking Zone.
 Looking over at a police cruiser from the backseat of Leo’s Fiat, Riggs nods his head and an officer exits the cruiser.
 He pulls out a ticket book and writes them a ticket, a fact that seems to infuriate Mr Pratt no end.
-Lorna calms her man down, but in reality she is embarrassed beyond shame.
-After a congratulatory high-five, Riggs breathes a huge sigh of relief.
+Lorna calms her man down but in reality she is embarrassed beyond shame.
+After a congratulatory high-five Riggs breathes a huge sigh of relief.

 ‘Let’s go home,’ Leo beams, and the two friends drive towards the LA traffic.